PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 08:18:41
+Last updated: 2024-04-11 08:19:14
-Random Quote: Good and evil are a question of perspective - Mikkel
+Random Quote: Long distance is a lie teenagers tell each other to get laid the summer before college. - Ted Mosby